HackerDaGreat57/3D-License-Suite/README.md

 Work will begin on the actual license files after we decide the "gist" of every license here.

-Footnotes are at the bottom and link back to the source.
+Footnotes link back to the source for your convenience.

 # Three-Dimensional License Suite

 The 3D License Suite is a collection of custom asset licenses that are focused on encouraging further expansion of ***public*** knowledge and science by not letting people make money off the stuff by means other than donations/sponsorships.
-It also doesn't let people keep modified forms of the assets secret, unless if it's for private use.[1]
+It also doesn't let people keep modified forms of the assets secret, unless if it's for private use.<sup id="a1">[1](#f1)</sup>

 ## Licenses included in this set